kwurst/CS-448/Syllabus.md

 5. Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
 (Mastery)

 ## Course Topics

+* Team Roles
+	* Scrum master
+	* Frontend developer
+	* Backend developer
+	* Documentation Writer
+	* Code Merger
+	* Code Reviewer
+	* Quality Assurance and Tester
+	* Database Designer/Implementer
+* Software Development Process and Tools
+	* Using Gitlab issues, boards, epics, and milestones to plan, design, coordinate, implement, review, and test.
+* Infrastructure Skills and Tools
+	 * Containers
+	 * Continuous Integration
+	 * Testing frameworks
+	 * Documentation System
+	 * Versioning
+	 * Working agreements
+	 * Dependencies
+	 * Tech decisions
+	 * Build scripts
+* Product	Skills
+   *	Designing for Product Functionality
+   *  Designing APIs
+   *	Designing GUIs
+   *	Writing Unit Tests
+   *	Writing Functional Tests
+   *	Writing Integration Tests
+   *	Writing Code for Functionality
+   *	Writing Documentation
 * Professionalism
-* Team Process and Team Managment
-* Project management
-* Software process models
-* Software testing
-* Software licensing
-* Documentation standards
-* Software maintenance
-* Code review
-* Version control
-* Collaboration tools

 ## Grading Policies
 I want everyone receiving a passing grade in this course to be, at least, minimally competent in the course learning outcomes and for that to be reflected in your course grade.
 Traditional grading schemes do a poor job of indicating competency.